 Well, first things first – thanks for stopping by!
-My name is Edd Morris.
+My name is Edd.
 This site has devoured thousands of hours of my life since I started in May 2011.
 It’s great to know that it’s being found and is being appreciated.

 I’ve been on many adventures around the world and exploring-castles.com is the result of days out in Europe, and my interest in History and Geography, alongside my passion for photography.

-I’m a bit of a tragic, suppressed academic – I’ve got a BA, an MA, a CertHe, and a MBBS (meaning I’m a doctor working in the National Health Service in England).
+I’m a bit of a tragic, suppressed academic – I’ve got a BA, an MA, a CertHe, and a MBBS (meaning I’m a qualified medical doctor).